brianguenter/FastDifferentiation.jl/docs/src/examples.md

 julia> @assert typeof(j_exe2(SVector{2}([1.0, 2.0]))) <: StaticArray #return type is StaticArray and input type is SVector.
 This should be the fastest.
 ```
 If you need to generate code that can be cut and pasted into another application then you can use `make_Expr` instead of `make_function`.
-It has the same arguments except the `in_place` boolean argument is not optional.
+It has the same arguments except the `in_place` and `init_with_zeros` boolean arguments are not optional.
 ```julia
 julia> @variables x y
 y